MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 - The effect of filament feedrate on heatloss to the filament.
 Filament is assumed to be at the same temperature as the ambient air.

-Once this calculation is complete the simulated sensor temperature is compared to the measured temperature and a fraction of the difference is applied to the modeled sensor and heatblock temperature.
-This drags the simulated system in the direction of the modeled system.
+Once this calculation is complete, the simulated sensor temperature is compared to the measured temperature and a fraction of the difference is added to the modeled sensor and heatblock temperatures.
+This drags the simulated system in the direction of the real system.
 Because only a fraction of the difference is applied, sensor noise is diminished and averages out to zero over time.
 Both the simulated and the real sensor exhibit the same (or very similar) latency.
 Consequently the effects of latency are eliminated when these values are compared to each other.
 So the simulated hotend is only minimally affected by sensor noise and latency.
 This is where the real magic of